Strange Stories Behind Popular Bands

 When it comes to post-grunge, it doesn't get much grunge-ier than Puddle of Mudd.
 Not only is the band named after wet dirt, but frontman Wes Scantlin has been compared to grunge icon Kurt Cobain.
 That's not as positive as it sounds.
 Critics bristled at Scantlin's Cobain-isms, like when Variety chided him for mimicking the Nirvana singer's "vocal style and mannerisms" on stage.
 Puddle of Mudd's hugely popular single "She Hates Me" has been described as "Nirvana-esque."
 And then there's "Psycho," which has a music video that features people wearing varsity jackets — well-known symbols of teen spirit — and lyrics that reference "a loaded gun."

 As time went on, Scantlin became less reminiscent of Kurt Cobain and began to genuinely resemble the kind of psycho he sang about.
-One of the most glaring examples of his unhinged behavior was his buzz saw attack on a neighbor's patio.
-That neighbor was electro-pop musician Sasha Gradiva, who claimed (Scantlin's borderline chainsaw murderer behavior stemmed from a long-running feud.
-She alleged that he envied the view from her patio and lashed out in "creative" ways, including blocking her view with gigantic flags and a tent.
+One of the most glaring examples of his unhinged conduct was his buzz saw attack on a neighbor's patio.
+That neighbor was electro-pop musician Sasha Gradiva, who claimed Scantlin's borderline chainsaw murderer behavior stemmed from a long-running feud.
+Speaking to The Hollywood Reporter, she alleged that he envied the view from her patio and lashed out in "creative" ways, including blocking her view with gigantic flags and a tent.
 Scantlin's outrageous behavior affected multiple neighbors in 2016 when he rigged his car to look like an improvised bomb.
 He wanted to scare away would-be thieves but ended up attracting the bomb squad, which forced nearby residents to evacuate.

 Why brown M&Ms made Van Halen see red